-The CO2 and CH4 emissions are estimated taking into account the composition of Natural Gas imported by Portugal.
+The CO2 and CH4 emissions are estimated considering the composition of Natural Gas imported by Portugal.

 Transmission and Storage (1.B.2.b.4)

 The adjustment factor considered for the National Natural Gas Transportation Network at High Pressure simultaneously considers the transmission processes and storage processes.